-During this exchange, the officers confiscated the bags, phones, and money of several individuals. €130 were stolen from respondent and €900 from another individual.
+During this exchange, the officers confiscated the bags, phones, and money of several individuals. €130 were taken from the respondent and €900 from another individual.
 With that money, the group had intended to pay a smuggler in Slovenia.

 They were then made to sign a document and were photographed as well.
 They were not provided a translator, so they were not able to understand what they signed.
 Further, they were asked how long they had stayed in Bosnia and how long they had been walking in Croatia.

 Then, on November 3 at approximately 2 am, the group of seven was brought back to the Bosnian border close to Vojni (HRV) and Velika Kladuša (BIH), and were told: